-The CA is supervised by the ministry of digital affairs who entrusted the role of the root CA to the National Certification Centre (NCCert).
+The CA is supervised by the Ministry of Digital Affairs who entrusted the role of the root CA to the National Certification Centre (NCCert).
 NCCert is a trust point for all subscribers and relying parties for qualified trust services of EuroCert.
-This means that each certification path developed by them should start with the certificate of NCCert to certificate for CA "Centrum Kwalifikowane EuroCert" issued by NCCert and end up with the subscriber's certificate.
+This means that each certification path developed by them should start with the certificate of NCCert to certificate for CA "Centrum Kwalifikowane EuroCert" issued by NCCert and end up with the end entity certificate.

-Certificates are issued by CA according to the policy set forth in point 5.5 of the ETSI EN 319 411-2.
+Certificates are issued by CA according to the policy set forth in point 5.3 of the ETSI EN 319 411-1.